Get parameters and their valid codes

 Decoding Returned Data

-For example, suppose we want to decode the freq (frequency), ref_area (geographical area), and unit_measure (unit) columns in our dataset.
+For example, suppose we want to decode the frequency, country, and type_of_transformation (unit) columns in our dataset.
 We’ll merge the parameter descriptions into our data frame:

 # Decode frequency codes (e.g., "A" → "Annual")